-Trevor Fountain is a forward-deployed engineer at Palantir Technologies, based in Abu Dhabi, U.A.E., and a co-founder and digital publisher at Far Off Places, a magazine of written whimsy.
+Trevor Fountain is a software engineer at Palantir Technologies, based in Abu Dhabi, U.A.E., and a co-founder and digital publisher at Far Off Places, a magazine of written whimsy.
 Prior to that he was a software engineer at Palantir Technologies, a co-founder and developer at Blazing Griffin, an indie game studio in Edinburgh, Scotland.
 He obtained his PhD from the University of Edinburgh’s School of Informatics, where he worked a member of ICCS and studied models of natural language categorization under Mirella Lapata.

 He did his undergraduate degree at The University of Texas at Austin, in the Computer Science Department.
 He graduated as one of the first classes of Turing Scholars, and did his honour’s thesis work with the UT Computational Linguistics Lab as part of the Shalmaneser semantic role-labelling project.